SaumitraTandon/Thompson-Sampling/README.md

 # Thompson Sampling

 This repository contains code for implementing Thompson Sampling, a technique used in multi-armed bandit problems, to optimize the click-through rate (CTR) for online advertisements.
-The code is written in Python and uses the pandas and matplotlib libraries.
+The code is written in Python & R and uses the pandas and matplotlib libraries.

 ## Code Explanation